Select Page

 SIG activities may include:

-• hosting events related to the SIG
+• Hosting of events related to the SIG including education, webinars, meetings

 Management of SIGs